 Pretrial probation is only available if the Commonwealth consents.
-It is where the Commonwealth agrees to dismiss the case after either a set period of time or amount of conditions or both.
+It is where the Commonwealth agrees to dismiss the case after either a set period of time or conditions or both.
 There is no admission to wrongdoing.
 If the defendant cannot successfully complete pretrial probation case will be restored to the trial list.

 CWOF stands for continuation without a finding A CWOF is where the court could find based on the evidence before it that there are sufficient facts to warrant a finding of guilt but will refrain from doing so and instead continue the case without a finding generally along specific terms and conditions imposed first set period of time.
-Assuming the Defendant successfully completes the probationary period the case will be dismissed If the Defendant odes not complete the probationary period successfully the Court may revoke the CWOF impose a GUILTY and sentence the person to the maximum sentence.
+Assuming the Defendant successfully completes the probationary period the case will be dismissed.
+If the Defendant does not complete the probationary period successfully the Court may revoke the CWOF impose a GUILTY and sentence the person to the maximum sentence.
 The defendant’s plea technically remained not guilty; a CWOF is NOT a conviction.
 The defendant stipulates that the evidence is sufficient to find him or her guilty and admits wrongdoing.
 The District Court then places the defendant on probation for a certain amount of time and sets certain conditions and fees.
 Prior to trial the Judge does not the Commonwealth’s consent in allowing a continuation without finding however, the court cannot impose a CWOF after trial over the objection of the Commonwealth.
 A continuation without a finding is not permitted in certain cases.

-The final disposition is a guilty.
+The final disposition is guilty.
 If the sentence is a guilty there is a conviction.
 If there is a guilty finding other penalties such as license loss and entry into the DNA database may apply.
-A guilty must be followed with a sentence.
+A guilty must be followed by a sentence.
 Guilty sentences can either be a file, fine, straight probation, suspended sentence, split sentence or straight probation.